Registration Policies & Class Procedures

 Extended Care may be purchased during the online registration process or prior to the start of the camp.

-If you would like to purchase both Early and After Care, the cost is $225 per session per camper.
+If you would like to purchase both AM and PM Care, the cost is $225 per session per camper.

-Should you need Early Care, After Care, or both for individual days during the week, please email education@magiktheatre.org and staff will contact you to process payment at the daily rate of $25 for Early or After, and $50 for both.
+Should you need AM Care, PM Care, or both for individual days during the week, please email education@magiktheatre.org.
+Staff can process payment prior to camp or on the day of at the daily rate of $25 for AM or PM, and $50 for both.

-You may also register for Extended Care once the camp week has started, though this can only be done after confirmation of care and charge has been completed through Camp Management.
+You may also register for Extended Care once the camp week has started, though this can only be done after confirmation and payment has been completed through Camp Management.

 Magik Theatre wants all students to have a fun and safe experience in our programs.
 Magik Staff will ensure to utilize positive engagement strategies and reiterate community agreements for students to practice mindfulness.
 Magik Staff will also use discretion when redirecting behavior with students and communicating these moments to parents for their awareness and support.